 My first 6 months of investing included the February 2018 flash crash (the largest points drop in one day in Dow Jones history).
 During that dip, my investments lost 2.4% as opposed to the UK market’s slide of 2.6% so even then I beat the market!

 I’ll blog again as my experience using Stockopedia grows, but for now (and but for the two issues below) I’m a convert!

-To my mind, there are only two negatives to the Stockopedia offering.
+To my mind, there are only two negatives to mention in this Stockopedia review.
 Firstly they don’t currently offer Total Return data for stocks, which, since we’re focussing here on dividend investing is more than half the battle.

 They say that their quality ranks generally encompasses the value of higher dividends, but if you’re into numbers (like me) then this doesn’t really cut it.